2025 European Union–Central Asia summit: Participants

 The event was hosted by Uzbek President Shavkat Mirziyoyev on 3–4 April 2025 in Samarkand, Uzbekistan.

 Outcomes

 The summit ended with the launch of the EU–Central Asia Strategic Partnership, a plan for political and economic cooperation.
 The European Union pledged $13.2 billion to support infrastructure development, green energy, and technology projects designed to promote regional growth.
 The European Union urged Central Asian countries to improve political freedoms, human rights, and judicial fairness.

-The summit showed some tensions among Turkic states over Northern Cyprus.
+The summit showed some tensions among Turkic states over Northern Cyprus because the Central Asian countries established diplomatic relations with Cyprus and Turkey was against it.

 European leaders called the summit the beginning of a new phase of cooperation between Europe and Central Asia.
 Central Asian leaders welcomed closer ties, and opportunities for cultural exchanges as well as new investment and growth.